-Guided walk around the reserve looking at the management of different habitats including reedbeds, dykes, grazing marshes and dune systems.
+Guided interactive sensory walk around the reserve looking at the management of different habitats including reedbeds, dykes, grazing marshes and dune systems.
+Children create habitat cards and draw a sound map to make a lasting reminder of their walk.
 The talk can cover the role of NWT as a conservation body and explain some of our site designations.